 Some close ups of the Halloween Gallery Wall!

 I have three nail holes in the wall with this entire gallery wall set-up.
 Two of the nail holes are in the crack of the shiplap so they are not noticeable.
 Everything else was hung with command strips.
 I love using these strips.
-When everything needs to come down the strips are easly removed and there is no trace of evidence that anything was actually hanging there.
+When everything needs to come down the strips are easily removed and there is no trace of evidence that anything was actually hanging there.

 Are you needing trick-or-treat items, skeletons, or skulls – and all things scary?
 As your Boo-it-Yourself Bootique, Michaels has concocted everything you need to create the creepiest (and coolest) costumes, and haunt up your home’s decor – just like I did with this gallery wall.
 Yes, all these Halloween items came from Michaels!
 Michaels is your Halloween HQ with everything you need to MAKE a spookier Halloween.
 Get everything you need to create the creepiest (and coolest) costumes, and haunt up your homes décor!
 Now until 10/31!